 Number bibs and time chips?

 Be at the venue in time and claim your number bib and time chip.
 There may be some waiting time as we often have around 5.000 athletes in our races.
 Bring your valid ID.
 Each person must get his or her own starting kit personally.
-The time chip (that is in the kit) should be attached to foot ankle.
+The time chip (that is in the kit) should be attached to your right foot ankle.
 If you are not sure how to, ask us and we will show you how.
-Be sure to return the chip at the finish area as you otherwise will have to face a cost of 1.000 SEK (100 Euros) for a chip lost.

 How to make changes – race form, name of team etc?